Summary

 Career

 Allen attended Auburn University and graduated in 1973 with a Bachelor of Science in building construction.[1][3]
 While at Auburn he joined Alpha Tau Omega fraternity.[citation needed] He worked for three years as a project manager for a builder before founding R.W.
 Allen and Associates in 1976, which is an Augusta-based construction company.
-It is ran by Allen with operations also in Athens.[4]
+It has operations also in Athens.[4]
+According to a spokesperson, Allen gave up his “majority stake years before becoming a lawmaker.”[5]

 U.S. House of Representatives